Catholic monk admits 'alarming failure' to protect children from abuse

 As well as Michael Murphy, known as Brother Benedict or Brother Ben to children in his care at St Joseph's List D School in Tranent, East Lothian, being convicted of 15 charges of assault and indecent assault involving eight boys spanning the decade up to 1981, Brother Hughes accepted it was possible further abuse was carried out against children.

-In the order's report to the inquiry Brother Hughes said wrote: "The congregation acknowledges that abuse may not be confined to those with convictions."
+In the order's report to the inquiry Brother Hughes said: "The congregation acknowledges that abuse may not be confined to those with convictions."

 Asked by inquiry chair Lady Smith if he accepted further abuse had taken place he answered "yes".